 Today’s kids are tomorrow’s leaders, so it’s important to encourage an understanding of the responsibility voting entails and how our country is governed.
 Take a free tour of Parliament House, and if you can time it right, you might get to see democracy in action, and "Question Time" can be very entertaining.
 Kids will also love a visit to Questacon, the National Science and Technology Centre, where they can press plenty of buttons to make cool things happen.
 Take time to see the Australian War Memorial, Australian National Museum and many other centres that feature our cultural heritage.
 Canberra should definitely be on your list!

 5. Snowy Mountains, NSW

-Learning to ski is much easier when you’re a kid - after all, you have less distance to fall - and snow holds a certain magic quality for young children.
-Kids throughout the world love to build snowmen, go snowboarding, have snowball fights, make snow angels and build snow forts.
+Learning to ski is much easier when you’re a kid – after all, you have less distance to fall – and snow holds a certain magic quality for young children.
+Kids throughout the world love to build snowmen, go skiing and snowboarding, have snowball fights, make snow angels and build snow forts.
 Every kid in Australia should get to try this – at least once in their childhood.
-Adults will quickly find their inner child when they encounter snow too.
-Visit the Snowy Mountains on your next trip!
+Adults will quickly find their inner child when they encounter snow, too.
+Definitely visit the Snowy Mountains on your next trip!

 6. Ballarat, VIC